agsb/millifort-ARM/docs/Notes.md

     No TOS or ROS registers, all values keeped at stacks;

+    Locals are fixed and not stack.

-    PAD (scratchpad) is for temporaries, formats, buffers, etc;
+    PAD is for temporaries, formats, buffers, etc;

     TIB (terminal input buffer) is like a stream;